-2.3 Risk Management Department
+2.3 Risk Management Department of ISEC Wealth Management Ltd

 The Risk Management Department of the Company consists of one (1) person i.e. The Risk Manager.
 It is an independent unit that reports directly to the Board.

 Due to the size of the Company, no Risk Committee has been created yet.
 However, if the Company's size changes, the organization is willing to adopt one.
 As a result, the Board's needs, at all times, to ensure that the structure of the Function is at all times appropriate given the size and profile of the Company.